 The proposed Railroad Square Master Plan triggers the Development Plan as there are new Thoroughfares proposed and the proposal would constitute a subdivision.

 The following is the conceptual Development Plan provided in the application materials.
-As can be seen in this screenshot, the proposed lots, uses, and thoroughfares are identified.
+As can be seen in the illustration below, the proposed lots, uses, and thoroughfares are identified.

 Proposed Railroad Square Development Plan